sharmahemlata/crea-technical-task/README.md

 ```bash
 npm install
 ```
-- Compile and Hot-Reload for Development
+#### Compile and Hot-Reload for Development

+- In trajectories-dashboard, execute
 ```bash
 npm run  dev
 ```